Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 ## Security <a name="security"></a>

-Security in Basic DataApp is implemented via Spring Security mechanism.
+Security in Basic DataApp SFTP is implemented via Spring Security mechanism.
 This framework is responsible for login user and also for response headers.

 SpringSecurity: